 Please send your RSVP to Junsen Ohno at firstname.lastname@example.org.
 Include in the RSVP a copy of your resume, your area of interest, and your date/time preference.
 We will do our best to accommodate your requested time slot and interest area.

-Public Interest Seminar
+Finding a Public Interest Job

 The public interest arena is a vastly rich and varied legal avenue.
 Whether you have a firm idea of what you want to do in serving the public good, or are exploring your options, this seminar will give you information in determining what is right for you and how you can pursue that career path.
 Particularly covered in this seminar are methods of navigating the competitive landscape of public interest jobs and fellowships, ideas for experiences to pursue today so you are a competitive candidate in the future, and an overview of fellowships and the fellowship application process.
 Please reserve your spot to attend a seminar by signing up in Symplicity.